 We chatted to some other guests who were also delighted with their visit to Stapleford Park and were very envious of our two nights there – there’s certainly more than enough at this luxury spa hotel to keep you occupied.

 Stapleford Park, Stapleford, Melton Mowbray LE14 2EF

-Rooms from £175 per night room only or £190 B&B, with spa breaks. golf breaks and dinner, bed and breakfast deals also available.
+Rooms from £175 per night room only or £190 B&B, with spa breaks.
+Dinner, bed and breakfast deals also available.